-The law states that if you do not file a claim with the police after one year from the actual date of the incident, law enforcement can no longer prosecute the accused.
+The law states that if you do not file a claim with the law enforcement officers after one year from the actual date of the incident, the law can no longer prosecute the accused.
 Contact a lawyer who is well versed in criminal law if you have any questions.

 How Assault Laws Impact Criminal Sentencing

 Depending on the existing assault laws and other law enforcement conventions in your county, as a defendant in a case like this, your attorney may use various strategies to prove your innocence or mitigate your sentence.

 Certain factors, such as the defendant acting in self-defense or without using a firearm or other device that could cause serious injury, may cause the judge to be more lenient during sentencing.

 What to Do If You’re Facing Assault/Battery Charges